 If your scalp is inflamed or you're dealing with a condition such as psoriasis of the scalp or seborrheic eczema, the effects can be seen in your hair.
 Keeping your scalp healthy can often make you and your hair look and feel better [source: Wadyka].

-For more information about how to care for your scalp, check out the links on the next page.
+For more information about how to care for your scalp, check out the links below.

 - American Academy of Dermatology.
 "Seborrheic Dermatitis."
 EczemaNet.
 (Accessed Sept.
 23, 2009)http://www.skincarephysicians.com/eczemanet/seborrheic_dermatitis.html